 The ongoing COVID-19 pandemic also has the potential to complicate the ANZ Group's dealings with its regulators in a number of ways.
 In particular, disruptions to the ANZ Group's business, operations, third party contractors and suppliers resulting from the COVID-19 pandemic may increase the risk that the ANZ Group will not be able to satisfy its regulatory obligations or processes and/or address outstanding issues, potentially increasing the prospect of a regulator taking adverse action against the ANZ Group.
-Although there is continuing engagement with regulators with respect to banking industry wide loan repayment deferrals and assistance to customers to get back to making their repayments, the ANZ Group remains susceptible to regulatory action where it fails to satisfy its regulatory obligations.
+Although there is continuing engagement with regulators with respect to banking industry wide loan repayment deferrals and assistance to customers to get back to making their repayments, the ANZ Group remains susceptible to regulators.